the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 Although you usually will build some fault tolerance into your components, on some level they expect to deal with data that has the right structure, and which contains the expected type of information (strings, booleans, dates, etc).

-The `gpii.schema.middleware` components provided with this package reject invalid payloads, which allows your server-side components to safely assume they will only receive JSON data in the correct format.
+The `gpii.schema.validationMiddleware` component provided with this package rejects invalid payloads, which allows your server-side components to safely assume they will only receive JSON data in the correct format.
 The component doesn't know anything about how you intend to use the data.
 It only examines the payload and steps in if the payload is not valid according to the configured JSON Schema.

 The base middleware is intended to be used with a `gpii.express` or `gpii.express.router` instance.
-The `gpii.schema.middleware.requestAware.router` wrapper is provided as a convenient starting point.
+The `gpii.schema.validationMiddleware.requestAware.router` wrapper is provided as a convenient starting point.
 With that router, you can created "gated" REST endpoints that only pass through valid payloads to the underlying handlers, as show here:

     var fluid = require("infusion");